MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/notifications/local-notifications.md

 class from the
 [Xamarin.Android.Support.v4](https://www.nuget.org/packages/Xamarin.Android.Support.v4/)
 NuGet package.
 This class makes it possible to create and publish notifications on older versions of Android.
-For more information about using `NotificationCompat.Builder`, see [Compatibility](#compatibility) later in this topic.
+`NotificationCompat.Builder` is also discussed.

 `NotificationCompat.Builder` provides methods for setting the various options in a notification, such as: